Plant of the Week: Poisonous Plants

 As children grow old enough to move outside into the backyard for play, they should be taught never to eat the berries they might find growing there.
 The likelihood of their digging a daffodil bulb and munching on it is low, but even if they did, the odds of consuming enough to reach a threshold level or injury is remote.

-Most polar bear attacks are perpetrated by what biologists call "sub-adult males."
-In the human population this group - the 13-to 19-year-olds - are responsible for most serious cases of plant poisonings.
+The age group of male 13-to 19-year-olds - are responsible for most serious cases of plant poisonings.
 Experimentation with drug plants - some of which grow in the garden - too often ends with a trip to the emergency room.
 The plant related fatalities that are reported through the poison control network almost exclusively involve this kind of drug related experimentation.

 By: Gerald Klingaman, retired